Factbox: Italy's new measures to curb resurgent coronavirus epidemic

 ITALY DIVIDED INTO THREE AREAS

-The government will establish three tiers that will split the country into red (high risk), orange (medium risk) and green (low risk) zones.
-The zoning will depend on a variety of factors, including local infection rates and hospital occupancy.
+The government has established three tiers that split the country’s 20 regions into red (high risk), orange (medium risk) and yellow (low risk) zones.
+The zoning depends on a variety of factors, including local infection rates and hospital occupancy.

 NATIONWIDE CURBS